Subhash Kapoor (art dealer): Concluded and pending court cases

-In 2015, the Manhattan District Attorney's Office brought a civil forfeiture action against antiquities dealer Subhash Kapoor over an enormous collection of allegedly looted antiquities and in July 2020 filed their own extradition paperwork for former New York dealer, while he was in prison in India pending the completion of his ongoing trial in Tamil Nadu.
+In 2015 the Manhattan District Attorney's Office brought a civil forfeiture action against Kapoor over an enormous collection of allegedly looted antiquities and in July 2020 submitted extradition paperwork while he imprisoned in India pending the completion of his ongoing trial in Tamil Nadu.

 In November 2022, Kapoor was sentenced by Chief Judicial Magistrate D Shanmuga Priya, to a seven-year prison term for conspiracy with an additional three years for buying and dealing in stolen goods.
 Despite having already served the entirety of that sentence while his case progressed through the court in India.
 Kapoor remains in custody due to an extradition hold related to a request by the Manhattan District Attorney’s Office.

 In July 2023, Kapoor was required to serve an additional three months in prison for non-payment of a Rs 7,000 court-imposed fine of Rs 7,000.
 Sources in the Tamil Nadu Police speculated to the ThePrint, an Indian news website, that the non-payment of the fine may have been a deliberate ploy to delay his extradition to the US.
 As of July 2023, Kapoor remains in prison in Tamil Nadu, awaiting trial in three additional idol theft cases.
 According to Advocate Senthil Vadivelu, the Tamil Nadu government has requested the continuation of these cases, but progress is stalled due to the New York City government's reluctance to proceed, as Kapoor is also wanted in the US.